The Yahtzee Manifesto dice logo

 Yahtzee in China

-So Yahtzee is not, in fact, Chinese.
+So Yahtzee is not, in fact, a Chinese dice game.
 But do people in China like to play it?
 Well, not so much.
 While Yahtzee has found success in many parts of the world, it hasn't gained significant traction in China.

 However, this lack of popularity for Yahtzee doesn't reflect a disinterest in dice games in China.
 On the contrary, dice games have been a fundamental part of Chinese culture for millennia.
 Their history in China can be traced back to the Warring States period (475-221 BCE), where they were used not just for recreation and gambling, but also for divination purposes.